Xeverous/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_dynamic_memory/01_theory.md

 `calloc()` works similar to `malloc()` but it zero-initializes the allocated memory.
 Weird thing is that `malloc()` takes one argument (size in bytes) but `calloc()` takes 2 arguments (number of elements, size in bytes of each element).

 `realloc()` reallocates memory to a larger/smaller block.
 Useful when the program wants to increase the capacity or free some memory but not all of it.
+Not used a lot in practice because even a simple memory reallocation invalidates all pointers to the area.

 ## What is inside `malloc()`

 Magic.
 More precisely, internal operating system implementation of the memory allocation.

 The OS owns all memory - it has no access checks and can access all data freely (no access violations!).
 OS kernel can dereference any pointer - there is nothing beneath that would prevent it from doing so.